-The RMA directs Regional Councils to have a Regional Policy Statement and a Regional Plan.
+The RMA directs regional councils to have a Regional Policy Statement and provides a framework for regional plans.
 A Regional Policy Statement (RPS) is the key document for identifying issues related to the development, use and protection of resources in a region.
-The Regional Plan(s) gives effect to the Regional Policy Statement through the provision of rules and environmental outcomes.
+A regional plan gives effect to the Regional Policy Statement through the provision of rules and environmental outcomes.

 The current Regional Policy Statement for Northland 2016 can be found on the Northland Regional Council website.